 Composites are known for their layered design and reinforced strength, however not all composite materials can be cut with the same amount of power and speed.
-As discussed in previous articles, composite materials come in all shapes, sizes, and thicknesses; therefore, there isn’t an all-inclusive cutting application.
+Composite materials come in all shapes, sizes, and thicknesses; therefore, there isn’t an all-inclusive cutting application.
 Your cutting application must complement the material’s design and make up.
 For example, using a waterjet to cut car upholstery would be too aggressive and compromise the quality of the finished product.
 Knife cutting is a very important and versatile cutting application for fragile materials like foam, vinyl, and leather.
-SigmaNEST interviewed Project Manager, Kevin Keane, to discuss the top three challenges fabricators encounter when cutting composites with a knife and how they can overcome them.
+We interviewed SigmaNEST Project Manager, Kevin Keane, to discuss the top three challenges fabricators encounter when cutting composites with a knife and how they can overcome them.

-Top three challenges fabricators face when cutting composites with a a knife :
+Top three challenges fabricators face when cutting composites with a knife:

 1. Material Bunching

 Flexible composite materials like leather and cotton have the tendency to bunch up under the blade during the cutting process.
 If the machine does not have a mechanism to hold the fabric down then fabricators need to find more creative ways to decrease bunching.
 One solution is to cut away from the corners on concave corners.
 A second way to avoid bunching is to use a pizza wheel style blade that pushes the material down, making it easier to cut.
 The pizza style wheel also allows the knife to make tighter, faster, and more accurate turns.
 A third way to avoid bunching is to create small tabs in the design of each part that allows for the cuts to be manually pulled apart at the end of the process.